 Testing Environment Configuration

 We use the ClueWeb09 Category B data set to test the performance of IndexedHBase in various aspects, including parallel index building, real-time document updating and indexing, index data access, and searching.
-The whole data set contains about 50 million web pages; its size is 232GB in compressed form, and about 1.5TB after decompressed.
+The whole data set contains about 50 million web pages; its size is 232GB in compressed form, and about 1.5TB after decompression.
 Data are stored as files in gzip-compressed Web Archive (WARC) file format, so each file has an extension name of ".warc.gz".

 We use 101 nodes in the Quarry HPC cluster of Indiana University to carry out our experiments, and the data set is initially stored in the Data Capacitor (Lustre) file system that is mounted to Quarry.
 We use a major part of the data set (about 93%) for batch data loading and index building tests, and the rest for real-time document updating and indexing tests.